rachel-rice/doggo-generator/readme.md

 **Tech used:** HTML, CSS, JavaScript

-This app uses a dog picutre generator api to pull up pics of the breed selected, then pulls from an object with random dog facts (i.e. names, age, fun facts) to generate a profile for each dog.
+This app uses a dog picutre generator api to pull up pics of the breed selected, then pulls from an object with random dog facts (i.e. names, age, fun facts) to generate a fictional profile for each dog picture.

 ## Lessons Learned:

-This exercise was used to hone api calling skills.
+This project was used to hone public api calling skills